myzlab/k-search-v2-docs/docs/select-statement/having/having.md

 ## Definition

-The `having` methods allows you to add a `HAVING` clause to the query.
+The `having` methods allows you to add the `HAVING` clause to the query.

 The methods available to use this functionality are: